socolofs/tamoc/README.txt

 For typical usage, please see the ./bin directory of the source distribution for various example scripts.

+Version 0.1.6 : Added a new simulation module for plumes in crossflow:  the
+                bent_plume_model.py.
+Refactored some of the code for the original model suite to make it more general and to reuse it in the bent_plume_model.
+Added example files and unit tests for the new modules, and updated the documentation to reflect all model changes.
+Version 0.1.5 : Fixed a small bug in the way the bubble force is handled
+                after the particle dissolves.
+Fixed a bug to retain mass conservation for a bubble size distribution using the sintef.rosin_rammler() function.
+Version 0.1.4 : Added script for the the sintef and params modules to the
+                ./bin examples directory and the /test unit tests.
+Improved the stability of the model by added a few new checks during and before calculation.
+Updated the unit tests to make them more platform and numpy-version independent.
 Version 0.1.3 : Removed some of the debugging catches in the iteration so that
                 solutions always fully converge and fixed a few bugs.
 See CHANGES.txt for full details.
 Added the sintef.py module for